BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * Clear understanding of operational expectations within the development team
 * High-priority risks from underlying infrastructure mitigated on a well-understood timeline
-* Software operators with a highlevel plan for security-critical maintenance of infrastructure
+* Software operators with a high-level plan for security-critical maintenance of infrastructure

 ##### SUCCESS METRICS
 * >50% of projects with updated operational environment specification in the past six months